tocosta/Getting-and-Cleaning-Data-Course-Project/README.md

 > 1. Clone this repository;
 > 2. Change current directory to the UCI HAR Dataset folder;
 > 3. Open and Run the R script `run_analysis.r`;
-> 5. The tidy dataset should get created in the current directory: Validate the directory and verify if the CSV file, called `tidy-UCI-HAR-dataset-AVG.csv` was created.
+> 5. The tidy dataset should get created in the current directory: Validate the directory and verify if the txt`` file, called `tidy-UCI-HAR-dataset-AVG.txt`` was created.

 > > NOTE: The `run_analysis.R` script is commented to indicate which parts of the code are responsible for which transformations.
 See CodeBook.md for additional information on resulting data sets.

 ## Outputs produced

-> * Tidy dataset file `tidy-UCI-HAR-dataset-AVG.csv`
+> * Tidy dataset file `tidy-UCI-HAR-dataset-AVG.txt`
-> * Tidy dataset file `tidy-UCI-HAR-dataset.csv`
+> * Tidy dataset file `tidy-UCI-HAR-dataset.txt`
 > * Codebook file `codebook.md` (Markdown)